An integrated solution for the human issues in organizations

 The Human Element program is a transformational experience that aims to maximize the potential of individuals and teams.
 The program consists of a series of modules sequenced according to FIRO Theory, which brings people step-by-step to increased openness, accountability, and awareness, and then builds skills for highly effective teamwork.
 The program is 80% interactive and 20% supporting conceptual learning.

-The Human Element combines the best of both behavioral science and experiential adult learning, using scientifically validated assessments, experiential methodologies, individual and group feedback, and skills practice.
+The Human Element combines the best of both behavioral science and experiential adult learning, using scientifically validated assessments, experiential methodologies, individual and group feedback, physical activities, group discussion, and opportunities for self-reflection.
 By dealing with root causes rather than superficial behaviors, The Human Element results in profound shifts in individuals and teams.

 Outcomes of the Program

 - Improved decision making with faster implementation

 - High levels of trust